-Sec.
+SEC.
 10.3.
-Determination of market value.
+DETERMINATION OF MARKET VALUE.

-The market value and cost of repairing, restoring, or improving a nonconforming use, building or structure excluding contents damaged by fire, explosion, flood, erosion, or other means shall be made on the basis of an appraisal by a qualified individual taken from the list of appraisers as maintained by the building director.
+The market value and cost of repairing, restoring, or improving a nonconforming use, building or structure excluding contents damaged by fire, explosion, flood, erosion, or other means shall be determined by the building director who may require an appraisal or market study.

-Sec.
+SEC.
 10.4.
-Nonconforming lots of record.
+NONCONFORMING LOTS OF RECORD.